Skip to content

 Do you have colleagues, customers, or partners who celebrate the Chinese New Year or Lunar New Year?
 Curious about the big holiday everyone’s talking about?
 At HUONE, we’ve tapped into our diverse team to compile answers to the most-asked questions!

 Ever find yourself wondering, “Is it some kind of holiday in Singapore today?” or explaining to a colleague, “We’re away next Friday, it’s mid-summer… well, not really, but it’s a holiday?”
-It’s a common scenario even for HUONE’s international team.(HUONE has been recognized as ‘the Most Successful Multicultural Company’)
+You’re not alone!
+These conversations are common in today’s diverse and multicultural workplaces.

 1. When is it?